sofagris/home-assistant-crestron-component/README.md

 # Note

-Some entities are now broken since 2025.01.
-I will fix them soon.
+~~Some entities are now broken since 2025.01.
+I will fix them soon.~~

-Until then, only fix is to downgrade.
+~~Until then, only fix is to downgrade.~~

+2025.1.1 reverts those changes so things are back to working, but might break again in 2025.3.
+I'm still planning on landing fixes ssoon.

 # Credit